Dubai IRONMAN 70.3

 RACE-DAY Alarm went off at 4:40 AM

 This race was special because it had a divided transition, a place for the bikes and another for the items for the run, with changing rooms.
-I studied the area well, visualized the transition and did not have any problems during the race.
+I studied the area thoroughly, visualized the transition, and had no problems during the race.

-At the start, the Pro category was not allowed to wear wetsuits, and it was very cold, and by then I did not have a skinsuit or race suit, so I raced in a Speedo swimsuit.
-I tended to get cold easily, and the water was cold, and I did not get into the water to warm up.
+At the start, the Pro category was not allowed to wear wetsuits, and it was very cold.
+By then, I did not have a skinsuit or race suit, so I raced in a Speedo swimsuit.
+I tended to get cold easily, and since the water was cold, I did not get into it to warm up.
 We were all freezing.
-The men leave and 3 minutes later the women,
+The men leave, and 3 minutes later, the women.

 On your mark!

 Swim: I started slowly.
 A small group formed.
-I had an easy pace, and it was a really easy swim, some waves.
+I kept a steady pace, and it was a really easy swim, though there were some waves.
 I was able to keep the same pace throughout the swim.

 Bike: On the bike was my plan to keep up with hydration and nutrition, which I was able to do well.
 I worked on the watts with Coach Mark to keep them at an average of 210 watts, and I was able to hold that pace without problems.
 I was breaking the race in micro-moments, thinking about the now and here.

-Run: The initial plan was to keep a pace of 4:20 min/km, keeping up with hydration.
-I was concerned about having pain in my foot, and it bothered me for the first 5 km only.
-Someone ran in front of me and I fell down but quickly got up and kept running.
-I cut myself a bit and the first aid people came right away to assist me and I told them I was OK.
-I had my pace and at 10 km I remembered that I had forgotten to wear my socks!
-Right then, I had some blisters, but I just said “Raquel, just do the best you can!”
+Run: The initial plan was to maintain a pace of 4:20 min/km and stay hydrated.
+I was concerned about pain in my foot, but it only bothered me for the first 5 km.
+Someone ran in front of me, and I fell, but I quickly got up and kept running.
+I cut myself a bit, and the first aid people came right away to assist me, and I told them I was OK.
+I had my pace, and at 10 km I remembered that I had forgotten to wear my socks!
+Right then, I had some blisters, but I just said, “Raquel, just do the best you can!”

 Conclusion: